43 No-Cook Meals to Make for Dinner

-July 3: Rainbow Collard Wraps with Peanut Butter Dipping Sauce
+3. Rainbow Collard Wraps with Peanut Butter Dipping Sauce

-Feel free to use up whatever veggies you have in the house.
+Feel free to use whatever veggies you have in the house.
 Everything tastes delicious with this peanut sauce.

-July 4: Burrata Arugula Berry Salad
+4. Burrata Arugula Berry Salad

-Unleash your inner Yankee-Doodle with this red, white and blue salad.
+Unleash your inner Yankee Doodle with this red, white and blue salad.
 (We’ll assume someone else is bringing the hot dogs.)

-July 5: Kelp and Zucchini Noodle Pad Thai
+5. Kelp and Zucchini Noodle Pad Thai

-July 6: The Lighter Cheese Board
+6. The Lighter Cheese Board

-We love Saturday night entertaining in the summer, especially when there’s almost no work for the hostess.
+We love entertaining in the summer, especially when there’s almost no work for the hostess.
 Throw together some cold meats and cheeses, fresh fruit and some pickled veggies and (a super Insta-worthy) dinner awaits.

-July 7: Zucchini Salad with Lemon and Parmesan
+7. Zucchini Salad with Lemon and Parmesan

 Somehow, we always have too many zucchinis in the summer (we blame the neighbor’s overzealous garden).
 Instead of succumbing to sugary zucchini bread, make this nutritious dinner instead.

-July 8: Greek Yogurt Chicken Salad Stuffed Peppers
+8. Greek Yogurt Chicken Salad Stuffed Peppers

 Store-bought rotisserie chicken to the rescue.
 Combine the pre-cooked meat with tangy Greek yogurt and plenty of veggies, then stuff it into hollowed-out bell peppers for the cutest dinner ever.

-July 9: Taco Salad
+9. Taco Salad

-July 10: Italian Deli Pinwheel Sandwiches
+10. Italian Deli Pinwheel Sandwiches

 Bread, schmead.
 Wrapping up meats and veggies and slicing them into little wheels is so much more fun than just making a boring old sandwich.

-July 11: Joanna Gaines’s Peach Caprese Salad
+11. Joanna Gaines’s Peach Caprese Salad

-July 12: Watermelon Poke Bowls
+12. Watermelon Poke Bowls

 We love the flavors of a poke bowl, but we admit that we’re still a little bit squeamish about handling raw fish ourselves.
 Subbing in fresh watermelon gives us the best of both worlds.

-July 13: Avocado Green Goddess Sandwiches with Havarti
+13. Avocado Green Goddess Sandwiches with Havarti

 Kermit says it’s not easy being green, but we beg to differ.
 These hearty sandwiches are a little bit crunchy, a little bit creamy and a fantastic dish to take on an outdoor picnic.

-July 15: Prosciutto and Fig Salad Board
+15. Prosciutto and Fig Salad Board

-July 16: Tuna Salad and Chickpea Stuffed Avocado
+16. Tuna Salad and Chickpea-Stuffed Avocado

-July 17: Italian Chopped Salad
+17. Italian Chopped Salad

-On first glance, this looks like an ordinary chopped salad.
+At first glance, this looks like an ordinary chopped salad.
 But a few extra ingredients (spoiler alert: sesame and poppy seeds) give it the extra flavor we never knew it needed.

-July 20: Ultimate Party Sub
+20. Ultimate Party Sub

 It’s too hot to even think about lighting the grill, but that doesn’t mean you have to cancel your plans with friends.
 Shift the party indoors and keep cool with this super-sized sub sandwich.

-July 21: Rainbow Heirloom Tomato Bruschetta
+21. Rainbow Heirloom Tomato Bruschetta

 Sure, you could put these out as an app at your next party.
 But we’re pretty happy keeping them all to ourselves for a quick main course.
 Just make sure to use the freshest tomatoes you can find.

-July 22: The Best Sesame Soy Broccoli Salad
+22. The Best Sesame Soy Broccoli Salad

-July 23: Zoodles with Avocado and Mango Sauce
+23. Zoodles with Avocado and Mango Sauce

-Pureed fresh and frozen mango, avocado and coconut milk sound like the start to a pretty tasty smoothie.
+Puréed fresh and frozen mango, avocado and coconut milk sound like the start to a pretty tasty smoothie.
 But add in ginger, tamari and crushed red pepper, and you’ve also got a light and zesty sauce for raw zucchini noodles.

-July 26: Shredded Thai Salad with Avocado
+26. Shredded Thai Salad with Avocado

 This salad is almost too pretty to eat (though we plan on taking one for the team and doing it anyway).
 Plus, with smoked tofu and sliced avocado, it’s hearty enough for a full meal.

-July 27: Lunch Kebabs with Mortadella, Artichoke and Sun-Dried Tomatoes
+27. Lunch Kebabs with Mortadella, Artichoke and Sun-Dried Tomatoes

-July 28: Cold Sesame Cucumber Noodles
+28. Cold Sesame Cucumber Noodles

 There’s nothing we love more than cold sesame noodles from our favorite Chinese takeout place, but they’re not the healthiest.
 Swapping the noodles for cucumber and adding some store-bought tofu solves all of our problems, while totally fulfilling the craving.

-July 29: Sonoma Chickpea Salad
+29. Sonoma Chickpea Salad

-July 30: Sugar Snap Pea Salad with Chévre Ranch
+30. Sugar Snap Pea Salad with Chévre Ranch

 We’re so obsessed with this salad, we’ve cleaned out the farmers market’s entire stock of sugar snap peas.
 Chévre ranch dressing, we just can’t seem to quit you.

-July 31: Avocado Chicken Salad
+31. Avocado Chicken Salad